Christmas Tour in Sicily

 Day 2 Syracuse & Noto - Morning tour of the ancient city of Syracuse,visiting the Roman Amphitheatre, Neapolis and Dionysius Ear.
 Walking tour of Ortigia and remainder of the day at the UNESCO site of Noto, a pretty Baroque town.

-Day 3 Taormina - Visit ‘Riviera dei Ciclopi’, where legend has it Ulysses abandoned Sicily, en route to the capital Taormina for the well preserved ancient theatre, one of the most celebrated ruins in the country.
+Day 3 Catania, Taormina - Visit the old city of Catania before contining on to Taormina to visit its well preserved ancient theatre, one of the most celebrated ruins in the country.
 Return to Syracuse for dinner.

 Day 4 Caltagirone, Piazza Armerina/ Palermo - Drive to the Sicilian Capital of Caltagirone to see the majestic majolica staircase and ceramic cribs.
 Afternoon visit to Piazza Armerina for the sumptuous mosaics of the Roman Villa del Casale.
 Onwards to Palermo for the next 4 nights.